Pattambi Taluk

-Pattambi is a taluk at the western end of the Palakkad district of the state of Kerala, India.
-Town of Pattambi is the administrative headquarters of the taluk.
+Pattambi is a taluk at the western end of the Palakkad district in the state of Kerala, India.
+The town of Pattambi is the administrative headquarters of the taluk.
 Pattambi taluk is bounded by Ottapalam Taluk of Palakkad district to the east, Ponnani taluk of Malappuram district to the west, Tirur and Perinthalmanna Taluks of Malappuram district to the north, and Kunnamkulam Taluk of Thrissur district to the south.

 Villages

 Pattambi Taluk comprises 18 villages (sub-divisions):